“#IAmScience because I like to discover. The excitement of uncovering things that could have an impact on millions of lives is fascinating.”

 “There are labs for almost everything and there’s an area for everyone,” Evans said.
 “I didn’t know I wanted to do research until I did it.”

-How zebrafish gained their popularity as a model organism
+How zebrafish gained its popularity as a model organism

 The core of many modern discoveries in developmental biology is swimming in a tank.